miti997/just-sugar-documentation/ViewCreation.md

 This example will not reflect reality as the data displayed in the view is just a mockup meant to simulate a real data set.

+We will be using Just Sugar's routing system for this example but if you do not want to use it simply ignore the first part of this guide.

 Let's get started!

 ## Routing